 Pain Toolkit booklet (PDF)

 This is a simple information booklet that aims to provide some handy tips and skill to support people in managing their pain.
 It is used nationally and has been translated into a number of different languages.
 One of the lead developers of the Pain Toolkit suffers from persistent pain, and sits on a number of advisory committees.
-There is also access to a lot of the handouts and information their Persistent Pain website.

 Action for Happiness